amittkSharma/vscode-settings/README.md

 # vscode-settings

-Package contains the vsode editor settings, for better developer experience and with some welll known extension recommendation
+Package contains the vs-code editor settings, for better developer experience and with some welll known extension recommendation